 These segments can be baled, shredded, sent for pyrolysis or any of the further recycling methods that are available to conventional tyres.

 There are some amazing and innovative solutions for recycling waste tyres.
-Below we’ll discuss some.
+Below we will discuss some.

-tyre bales can be used as embankments and foundations under roads – which is particularly useful over soft ground as a solid foundation.
+Tyre bales can be used as embankments and foundations under roads – which is particularly useful over soft ground as a solid foundation, providing excellent drainage characteristics.

 Cement manufacturers use Tyre Bales as a replacement fuel during Cement production.
 This is becoming a more popular fuel for cement manufacturers but issues still remain regarding air pollution.
-Nonetheless, the level of pollutants are still significantly lower than tyres burnt in the open atmosphere.
+Nonetheless, the level of pollutants are still significantly lower than tyres burnt in the open atmosphere as cement kilns have exhaust emission control systems and monitors and emission reduction is something they strive to improve.
 This technique uses significantly fewer fossil fuels and reduces the amount of Tyres going to Landfills.

-Gradeall International Ltd is based in Dungannon, Co.
-Tyrone, Ireland.
+Gradeall International Limited is based in Dungannon, County Tyrone, Northern Ireland.
 We first started out as a manufacturer of coal grading equipment, servicing Northern Ireland and the UK.
 Since then we have expanded into the recycling industry and we now supply bespoke waste management and recycling machinery internationally.

 Get in touch today to discuss the options available to you.